ricardoavelino/LaTeX_tips/README.md

 -	https://www.overleaf.com/learn/latex/Bibliography_management_with_bibtex

-For example, I exported my Zotero library to a file called references.bib within my Thesis folder.
+In the example example, the Zotero library is exported to a file called references.bib within the Thesis folder.
 The citations will be automatically updated in this file if you make any modification, e.g., a correction in a citation that you imported wrongly.

 <img width="1792" alt="image" src="https://user-images.githubusercontent.com/36137188/223689620-57134d3c-b536-4968-a283-e1d2366910c3.png">